 David Locke, Director of Finance at RABI, looks at some of the challenges charity FDs face in modernising the finance function and explains how their deployment of a new cloud-based solution, Sage Intacct, supported by Percipient, is driving best practice, enhancing reporting and increasing transparency to stakeholders.

-Stringent budgetary constraints, and a need to fully justify and disclose any expenditure to stakeholders, a requirement which demands full visibility across the accounting function, typically converge to create a unique set of challenges for most charity finance directors.
+Stringent budgetary constraints, and a need to fully justify and disclose any expenditure to stakeholders, a requirement that demands full visibility across the accounting function, typically converge to create a unique set of challenges for most charity finance directors.

-This added transparency required in reporting, and the fact that charities typically have to manage different cost centres, campaigns and funding source codes, in addition to standard general ledger, makes for a complex set of requirements when it comes to financial software.
+This added transparency required in reporting, and the fact that charities typically have to manage different cost centres, campaigns and funding source codes, in addition to the standard general ledger, makes for a complex set of requirements when it comes to financial software.

 Thankfully the digital revolution has brought with it capabilities designed with these needs in mind.
 Cloud in particular has, in recent years, proved to be a game changer, eliminating the need for costly infrastructure and associated skills and resources, and avoiding costly upgrades, regular maintenance and downtime.
-And of course, access to increased functionality and enhanced capabilities with much lower total cost of ownership.
+And of course, access to increased functionality and enhanced capabilities with a much lower total cost of ownership.